tanmaychavan/What-A-New-Word-I-Learn-Today/README.md

 4. Restore:-   repair.

-5. Venner:-  A thin layer of plastic or decorative.
+5. Venner:-  A thin layer of plastic or decorative

 ###  21-Sep-20
 6. Taken their toll on:-  damaged.